-- For genital tract reproductive age group of women (Nullipara or parous) – 2 Prasrita
+- For the genital tract reproductive age group of women (Nullipara or parous) – 2 Prasrita

-In day-night, a total of 2, 3, or 4 Basti should be given and procedure should be continued for three nights gradual increase in the quantity of oleaginous substance
+Day-night, a total of 2, 3, or 4 Basti should be given and the procedure should be continued for three nights gradual increase in the quantity of oleaginous substance

 After giving rest for 3 days (Trayahmeva Cha Vishramya), the procedure was repeated for another 3 days.

 The Netra or nozzle of Uttarabasti is termed as Pushpanetra;

 In nutshell, the parameters of Pushpanetra can be summarized as follows: